Hykze1/SuperStoreOrders-Data-Analytics-using-python/README.md

 representations of the same value (e.g., "USA," "United States"), or contradicting information must be handled.
 This could entail standardizing formats, merging comparable categories, or resolving conflicting values via manual or automated processes.

-I did DESCRIPTIVE (STATISTICAL) ANALYSIS on the dataset so as to derive more insight from the data.
+Next we do DESCRIPTIVE (STATISTICAL) ANALYSIS on the dataset so as to derive more insight from the data.
 This is an integral part of EXPLORATORY DATA ANALYSIS (EDA) and a key aspect to help us derive deeper meaning from our data

-I filtered and splited the data into different years available in the dataset: 2011, 2012, 2013, 2014 and then from 2011 to 2014.
+filtering and spliting the data into different years available in the dataset: 2011, 2012, 2013, 2014 and then from 2011 to 2014.

-And many more analysis were done which include Important KPI such as
+And many more analysis were done which include Important KPI

+# KPI OUTPUT

 DISCOUNT VS SALES, QTY AND PROFIT